Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Alix stands apart by offering actual asset discovery beyond document organization.
 The service includes physical document sorting and tax transcript retrieval, which matters when you're hunting down assets across multiple institutions.
 Fixed pricing means you know costs upfront, and fraud protection adds security during the settlement process.

-Why Alix Is the Best Estate Asset Discovery and Inventory Solution
+Why Alix Is the Best Estate Asset Discovery Solution

 Most estate asset discovery tools stop at generating a list.
 Alix actually settles the estate.